kellyjonbrazil/jc/docs/parsers/ls.md

 # jc.parsers.ls
-jc - JSON CLI output utility ls Parser
+jc - JSON CLI output utility `ls` command output parser

+Options supported:
+- `lbaR`
+- `--time-style=full-iso`
+- `-h`: File sizes will be available in text form with `-r` but larger file sizes with human readable suffixes will be converted to `Null` in the default view since the parser attempts to convert this field to an integer.

-Note: The -l or -b option of ls should be used to correctly parse filenames that include newline characters.
-      Since ls does not encode newlines in filenames when outputting to a pipe it will cause jc to see multiple files instead of a single file if -l or -b is not used.
+Note: The `-l` or `-b` option of `ls` should be used to correctly parse filenames that include newline characters.
+Since `ls` does not encode newlines in filenames when outputting to a pipe it will cause `jc` to see multiple files instead of a single file if `-l` or `-b` is not used.

 Usage (cli):

-    specify --ls as the first argument if the piped input is coming from ls
+    $ ls | jc --ls

+    or

-    ls options supported:
+    $ jc ls

-                    -lbaR
-    --time-style=full-iso
-                       -h  file sizes will be available in text form with -r but larger file sizes with human readable suffixes will be converted to Null in default view since the parser attempts to convert this field to an integer.

 Usage (module):